Rohitv0991/eCommerce-API/README.md

 ```
 Kindly note that ``` -ti ``` is for interactive terminal mode and ```-p 5000:5000``` will map the port 5000 of the docker container with port 5000 of the host system.

 Now our API sould be running on the localhost and listening on port 5000.

+## Usage ##

+This API allows the user to interact with the data of ***5000 eCommerce products*** stored on the **MongoDB Atlas**.
+The user can perform **CRUD** operations on the remote database.
+We will be discussing usage of each operation one by one.
+This examples are of running the service locally (localhost), using port 5000.

+### 1. Creating new objects ###
+ggnfgnfnfgnfg